day8/re-frame/docs/reusable-components.md

 - This is a `re-frame Component` because it uses `subscribe` and `dispatch` for I/O
 - It has two Reagent sub-components - the reusable `simple-text-input` component we created above
-- It parameterises the I/O for the sub-components by passing in a value and a callbacks to each
+- It parameterises the I/O for the sub-components by passing in a value and a callback to each

 ## Many Instances